 - Driven to Distraction: Recognizing and Coping With Attention Deficit Disorder

 - English (Publication Language)

 - 400 Pages - 09/13/2011 (Publication Date) - Anchor (Publisher)

 Being outside digging in the dirt is supposed to be an enjoyable experience.
 That said, before running in your backyard and digging to plant seeds, gardeners should always be sure to:

 - Be prepared for bug bites

 - Be patient

 Again, gardening is supposed to be a fun activity that can help beautify your backyard and your neighborhood.
 However, protecting yourself shouldn’t feel like a daunting task.
 So, take precaution when you’re outside with tools, chemicals, and insects.
 Since we’re prone to accidents, if one happens – like a cut – apply pressure and clean the area as soon as possible with mild soap and clean water.

 Bees also play a pivotal role in the garden and without them, many of our favorite fruits and vegetables simply wouldn’t harvest.
 That’s why it’s important to encourage bee activity in your garden and avoid using harsh chemicals that can kill them.
 Instead, take special care when applying garden sprays to your backyard forest and don’t get upset when you see certain insects flying around.
 The last thing you want to do is poison your own fruits and vegetables.
 Right?
-Rather than reaching for the bug spray, just pay close attention to the insects surround your garden.
+Rather than reaching for the bug spray, just pay close attention to the insects surrounding your garden.
 Although they might appear to be destroying your beloved fruits and vegetables, they actually might be helping it.
-That’s why it’s highly encouraged to observe first, before you react in self-defense.
-Patience is key when it comes to gardening and the best thing you can do when it comes to your garden, is let nature takes it course.
+That’s why it’s highly encouraged to observe first before you react in self-defense.
+Patience is key when it comes to gardening and the best thing you can do when it comes to your garden is let nature takes its course.